-Independent study below the advanced level that counts toward the business major or minor only if the student receives prior approval from the department.
-The independent study must be approved by the department prior to registration.
+An independent study below the advanced level that may count toward the business major or minor only if the student receives approval, prior to registering the course, from the course instructor and the department chair.
+The course instructor must be a full-time faculty member of the department.
 Offered any term.